andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/07-westin.md

 category: traveler
 subcat: Gallivanting
 activity: September 2021 Costa Rica
+short_sum: All inclusive resorts are an abomination.
+There I said it.
 summary: I flag down a collectivo and talk him down to $20 for a trip to the Westin.
 We spend most of the 30 minute drive speaking broken Spanish, mostly about Costa Rica and soccer and Costa Rican soccer.

 I flag down a collectivo and talk him down to $20 for a trip to the Westin.
 We